 Dr. DeCristofaro also co-authored conference research posters with recent Nurse Anesthesia student graduates at the state-wide NC Association of Nurse Anesthetists in September 2010 with Adrienne Fosegan (“Prevention of Succinylcholine Associated Postoperative Myalgia in Adults” (third author NA faculty Prof. Mason McDowell, MSNA, CRNA); with David Abel (“Ancient Adjunct: Does Auricular Acupuncture have a place in Modern Anesthesia Practice?” (third author NA faculty Prof. Mason McDowell, MSNA, CRNA); Danny Roth and Andrew Hatch (“What Non-therapeutic Drug Effects are Seen with Fospropofol for Moderate Sedation?” (fourth author NA faculty Shawn Collins, DNP, CRNA)

-Carolina APRN conferences over the past year.
-Topics “CS Prescribing Pharmacology:
+conferences over the past year.
+Topics “CS Prescribing Pharmacology: Focus on Pain

-Focus on Pain Management” at the Grand Strand APRN conference in September 2010 and
+Management” at the Grand Strand APRN conference in September 2010 and at Advanced

-at Advanced Seminars for APRN in May 2011.
-An additional topic, “DM Update 2011” was
+Seminars for APRN in May 2011.
+An additional topic, “DM Update 2011” was given at

 Dr. DeCristofaro also gave several invited Continuing Education presentations at the Asheville, NC, Charles George VA Medical Center in the fall of 2010.
 Topics included “Nutraceuticals & Herbal Therapies,” “Hypertension Update,” “DM Update,” and “CS Prescribing Pharmacology.”